There are probably more funding sources for your PhD than you think. It’s worth making sure you have investigated them all.

 The seven Research Councils currently fund around 19,000 doctoral students in the UK.
 However, funding is made available through the participating universities rather than the research councils themselves.
-Eligibility criteria and award amounts are standardised, and you will find many other funded PhDs referring to research council rates when defining their own.
-Research council studentships include fees and a minimum stipend of £13,590 per annum (2010/11 rates) which is paid tax-free (apparently this level matches the tax-free equivalent average graduate starting salary).
+Eligibility criteria and award amounts are standardised (with Research Councils UK acting as an umbrella the seven Research Councils work under), and you will find many other funded PhDs referring to research council rates when defining their own.
+Research council studentships include fees and a minimum stipend of £13,863 per annum (2014/15 rates) which is paid tax-free.

 See jobs and PhD opportunities funded by the Research Councils on jobs.ac.uk.

-Universities, colleges and research institutes also fund their own studentships, and these will often be listed on the institution’s own website alongside its research council-funded studentships.
+Universities, colleges and research institutes also fund their own studentships, and these are typically listed on the institution’s own website alongside its research council-funded studentships.
 Some will offer fees only, while others may offer a stipend as well.
 Amounts vary, although many use the Research Council rates as a benchmark.

 Commercial and charitable organisations

 A number of non-academic organisations help fund research at PhD level in collaboration with the university hosting the study.
-CASE (Cooperative Awards in Science and Engineering) studentships are four-year PhDs part-funded by a non-academic 'co-operating body' such as a UK industrial firm, public sector organisation or charity.
-Students spend at least nine months of the PhD working in-situ at the co-operating body, which in turn, makes a financial contribution to both the student and the project.
-Students stand a good chance of a chance of a job at the end and will have gained valuable hands-on work experience.
+CASE (Cooperative Awards in Science and Engineering) studentships are for four-year PhDs, part-funded by a non-academic 'co-operating body' such as a UK industrial firm, public sector organisation or charity.
+Students spend at least three months of the PhD working in-situ at the co-operating body, which in turn, makes a financial contribution to both the student and the project.
+Students often find these to be good avenues for finding full-time work at the end of their placement, and will have gained valuable hands-on work experience.
 There are also CASE-Plus studentships where students spend a further year working full-time on the premises of the co-operating body as an employee following the PhD.

 A number of charitable organisations, foundations and trusts can help fund PhD’s.
 These include:

-However, there may be smaller charities relevant to your area of study that offers funding, such as The Grundy Educational Trust, which supports science students under 30 years of age.
+However, there may be smaller charities relevant to your area of study that offers funding, such as The Grundy Educational Trust.